digitalocean/Kubernetes-Starter-Kit-Developers/06-setup-backup-restore/trilio.md

 ## Introduction

 In this tutorial, you will learn how to deploy `TrilioVault for Kubernetes` (or `TVK`) to your `DOKS` cluster, create `backups`, and `recover` from a backup if something goes wrong.
-You can back up your `entire` cluster, or optionally choose a `namespace` or `label` based backups. `Helm Releases` backup is supported as well, which is a nice addition for the `Starter Kit` where every installation is `Helm` based.
+You can back up your `entire` cluster, or optionally choose a `namespace` or `label` based backups. `Helm Releases` backups is supported as well, which is a nice addition for the `Starter Kit` where every installation is `Helm` based.

 Advantages of using `Trilio`: